 While social media platforms inherently fall under Google’s media advertising net, Facebook’s particular relationship with the search engine giant has helped its advertisers find great opportunities in local search marketing.Specifically, Google’s ownership of YouTube has bridged the multimedia gap between Facebook content marketing and the physical world around us.
 Currently sitting at about 1.5 billion active monthly users, YouTube impacts a number of social media platforms as a sole video content provider.
 WhatsApp and Instagram are major benefactors, as is Twitter’s 328-million-user fanbase.Because YouTube is a powerful platform for user-generated content creation, small businesses are using it to promote giveaways, contests, and exclusive e-commerce opportunities for their branded Facebook pages.
 The link between Facebook’s YouTube-swept marketing environment and Google’s local search markets is only growing stronger, too: About 75 percent of mobile shoppers make a real-world purchase within the same day.

 Needless to say, SEO is a natural fuel for any Google My Business campaign.
 When it comes to content marketing, e-commerce website selling, content sharing, and even newsletter advertising, Google My Business is arguably one of the best tools a digital marketer can employ.For most, simply having a Google My Business presence isn’t enough, however.
 One needs to leverage their map-centric search marketing practices with their SEO.
 Moreover, they should always keep Facebook in mind as a background consideration—as most SEO approaches to a Google My Business campaign will, most likely, pass Facebook on the way.
-You can begin establishing a memorable presence on the platform which grows exponentially, but you’ll need to have a solid SEO strategy to do so.
-We’ve listed some great Google My Busines marketing tips which capitalize on SEO.
+You can begin establishing a memorable presence on the platform which grows exponentially, but you’ll need to have a solid SEO strategy and local SEO audit to do so.
+We’ve listed some great Google My Business marketing tips which capitalize on SEO.
 By incorporating them in your next local search strategy, you can greatly increase your business’s visibility.

 It’s a good idea to unify all SEO avenues you’ll travel—even your Google My Business profile.
 Many digital marketers fail to recognize the SEO opportunities their profile has, even opting for “short, sweet and to-the-point” content well under the profile’s 750-character limit.Pick a couple of keywords that relate to your business’s primary goods and services.
 Or, if your target market is following new trends, consider implementing keywords relating to them.
 Try to reach the 750-character limit, too, as Google My Business profiles exist within a content area where short description snippets aren’t preferred by shoppers at the door.Place a primary search phrase in your profile’s introductory text, too.
 Opting for a local search version of this phrase is even better, as you’ll save valuable SEO real estate while underscoring your profile’s links with shoppers nearby.